mnguyen0226/personal_site_v2/content/posts/solid_principles/post.md

 ### Data Science Example

-Let's say that you are a Data Scientist at LinkedIn who is working on a Multimodal project.
-You are tasked to process Image and Text data.
+Let's say that you are a Data Scientist at LinkedIn who is working on a multimodal application.
+You are tasked to process image and text data.
 Like the web development example above, you want separate interfaces for each subtask and inherit related interfaces to process images and text accordingly.

 <details open><summary>
 <span style="color:#286EE0">Code Example</span>